 Giving the government the legal ability to negotiate prescription drug prices and keep costs down for Medicare recipients who need prescription medication to live and maintain a higher quality of life.

-Lowering the qualifying age from 65 to 60 years of age in order to enroll in Medicare Parts A and B
+Lowering the qualifying age from 65 to 60 years of age to enroll in Medicare Parts A and B

-Expanding benefits so that Medicare supplement insurance (like Medigap or Medicare Advantage) is no longer as necessary as they currently are.
+Expanding benefits so that Medicare Supplement insurance (like Medigap or Medicare Advantage) is no longer as necessary as it currently is.

 Critics of Medicare expansion claim that extending simple benefits like vision and dental or giving the government the clout it needs to negotiate drug prices would somehow bankrupt the system.
 But vision and dental stand to receive funding from elsewhere.

 Right now, Medicare expansion is still up in the air.
-The Build Back Better legislation from November 2021 did not include any of the provisions which Medicare expansion advocates were asking for.
+The Build Back Better legislation from November 2021 didn’t include any provisions that Medicare expansion advocates requested.
 However, Medicare expansion popularity is only gaining momentum.

-The upcoming primary elections in 2022 will likely decide whether or not Medicare expansion is possible in the near future or whether Medicare recipients will have to wait several more years before their government revisits the idea.
+The upcoming primary elections in 2022 will likely decide whether or not Medicare expansion is possible shortly or whether Medicare recipients will have to wait several more years before their government revisits the idea.

 FAQs